We love our volunteers.

 Group Volunteer Hours in 2016

 We always excited to welcome groups of family, friends, co-workers, and church members to volunteer together.
-We’re able to accommodate groups of up to ten people at a time for a number of meaningful roles — from two hours to an entire morning or afternoon.
+We’re able to accommodate groups of two, up to ten people at a time for a number of meaningful roles — from two hours to an entire morning or afternoon.

 - Make a huge difference in a short period of time.